antoniosilvaf/crud-springboot-mysql/README.md

 # CRUD Spring Boot

-Simples CRUD to manage users, posts and comments.
+Simple CRUD to manage users, posts and comments.

 ### Technologies used